 Western Ghats Endemics Birding Tour

-6th – 17th December 2022: Western Ghats endemics birding tour in India highlights include White-bellied Treepie, Palani (Kerala) Laughingthrush, Nilgiri Woodpigeon, Malabar Parakeet, Malabar Grey Hornbill, Black-and-orange Flycatcher, Nilgiri Pipit, Malabar Trogon, White-cheeked Barbet, Nilgiri Thrush, Crimson-backed Sunbird, Indian Pitta, Wayanad Laughingthrush, Nilgiri Blue Robin, Painted Spurfowl – £xxxx per person
+5th – 16th December 2023: Western Ghats endemics birding tour in India highlights include White-bellied Treepie, Palani (Kerala) Laughingthrush, Nilgiri Woodpigeon, Malabar Parakeet, Malabar Grey Hornbill, Black-and-orange Flycatcher, Nilgiri Pipit, Malabar Trogon, White-cheeked Barbet, Nilgiri Thrush, Crimson-backed Sunbird, Indian Pitta, Wayanad Laughingthrush, Nilgiri Blue Robin, Painted Spurfowl – £2750 per person

 - Tour length: 12 Days (10 days birding)